What You Need To Know When It Comes To Dry Cleaning

 - Dry cleaning: Using solvents to clean delicate fabrics.

 Get to know your dry cleaners too.
-Search around for a place that’s right for you – a dry cleaner where you feel comfortable and confident, and are familiar with the staff.
+Search around for a place that’s right for you – a dry cleaner where you feel comfortable and confident, and are familiar with the staff to give tips on accessorise for a job interview.
 Keep in mind that you can haggle as well.
 Many dry cleaners will buckle on their set prices if you offer them an alternative deal that appeals to them, especially if they’ve gotten to know you by name.
+See article how to save money on dry cleaning here.